aryahaji/JSON-Event-Processor/README.md

 - `SiteName` is empty because it wasn't present in the source event.

-# Tips on rocking this code challenge
+# Tips on rocking this code challenge!

 ## Writing clean, scalable and well-tested code